Zerseph/SPA-Countries/README.md

 <h1 align="center">  Individual Project Countries!</h1>
-This is an individual project in which I must build a Single Page Application using the technologies: React, Redux, Node, Express, and Sequelize.
+This is an individual project in which I created a Single Page Application using the technologies: React, Redux, Node, Express and Sequelize.

 <h2 align="left">🔧 Instalation </h2>